zzned/zzned/README.md

 React Native (Expo) · TypeScript · Supabase.
 Currently in beta.

 **Kezza** — Restaurant point-of-sale system: order management, table control and staff tracking.
-C# / .NET

-**api-control-escolar** — REST API for school administration with token authentication and user/admin role permissions.
+Built in C# / .NET, being ported to web with React and Supabase.

-## Contact
+## Experience

-[LinkedIn](https://www.linkedin.com/in/marco-andrade-tirado-78121a3b1/) · at.marcodp@gmail.com
+**Neoplásticos** — Sole developer on the